Humza Yousaf: SNP infighting on equal marriage and gender rights ‘frustrating’

 “Independence will become a political inevitability.”

+Mr Yousaf, speaking as he campaigned in Aberdeen on Sunday, went on to insist he was the only candidate who could keep the Greens in government with the SNP.

+He is running against Ms Forbes and former community safety minister Ms Regan for the top job in Scottish politics after Ms Sturgeon announced she is stepping down earlier this month.

-Meanwhile, leadership rival Kate Forbes told the Sunday Post that the nation is not yet ready for another independence referendum, saying voters need to better understand the everyday “economic benefits” of independence.
+Meanwhile, Ms Forbes told the Sunday Post the nation was not yet ready for another independence referendum, saying voters needed to better understand the everyday “economic benefits” of independence.

-“The cost of living is top of people’s concerns but why in an energy-rich nation like Scotland are people are struggling to afford energy bills?”, said Forbes.
+“The cost of living is top of people’s concerns, but why in an energy-rich nation like Scotland are people are struggling to afford energy bills?,” she said.

-“We need to be on the front foot in preparing the ground and making the case for independence.

 “I think there is a large number of people who can be persuaded, but haven’t been persuaded by our approach to date.”

-Scottish Labour’s Jackie Baillie MSP said with every media appearance the leadership contestants make, “they expose a new area of weakness and a deepening level of incompetence”.
+Scottish Labour’s Jackie Baillie said with every media appearance the leadership contestants made, “they expose a new area of weakness and a deepening level of incompetence”.

-“Humza Yousaf dodged every difficult question thrown at him, particularly regarding whether he supports the notion of a de facto referendum”, said Baillie.
+“Humza Yousaf dodged every difficult question thrown at him, particularly regarding whether he supports the notion of a de-facto referendum,” she said.

 “He is not fit to have the job he has now, and he should not be allowed to fail upwards.